 It’s so spot-on that, if no one clued you in, you wouldn’t even know it’s plant-based.
 (This is a comment I’ve received countless times by friends and family!)
 As a bonus, it’s also gluten-free.

-Let’s talk about the key ingredients you need to make this vegan bolognese recipe.
+Let’s talk about the ingredients needed to make this vegan bolognese recipe.

 First, you can’t make bolognese without a sofritto of onion, carrot, and celery.